3 easy Christmas crafts to make with children

 Add an extra special touch to Christmas presents and tabletops with homemade decorations, gift tags and wrapping paper.

-These three Christmas crafts are really easy to make and should help to occupy children on a rainy weekend!
+These three Christmas crafts are really easy to make and should help to occupy the kids!

 Make a scented pomander